istio/istio.io/content/en/docs/ops/ambient/usage/waypoint/index.md

 **Conclusion**

-This section has described how to configure the waypoint proxy for the Bookinfo application.
+This section has described how to configure Waypoint proxy for the Bookinfo application.
 For more information on waypoint proxies, please see the Istio documentation.

-## Remove L7 waypoint proxy layer
+## Remove Waypoint proxy layer

 To remove the `productpage-viewer` authorization policy, waypoint proxies and uninstall Istio: